PrimaveraDeveloper/lithium/README.md

 This project is structured in a way that reflects the different kinds of documentation available.

-Currently it contains the following chapters:
+The following chapters are available:

 - [**vision**](./vision/README.md) - the vision behind Lithium and the general principles and technologies that drive its development.
 - [**capabilities**](./capabilities/README.md) - reference documentation about the Lithium Framework capabilities.
-- [**howto**](./howto/README.md) - how to guides to help development with the Lithium Framework.
+- [**how to**](./howto/README.md) - how to guides to accelerate development with the Lithium Framework.
-- [**samples**](./samples/README.md) - samples to jump start the development with the Lithium Framework.
+- [**samples**](./samples/README.md) - samples that illustrate features of the Lithium Framework.
 - [**training**](./training/README.md) - training material about the Lithium Framework.
-- [**reference**](./ref/README.md) - reference documentation for all the framework components, including the SDK, Hydrogen, and other packages.
+- [**reference**](./ref/README.md) - reference documentation for all the framework components (SDK, Hydrogen, etc.).
-- [**directory**](./dir/README.md) - a directory of all the microservices currently available.
+- [**directory**](./dir/README.md) - a directory of all the Lithium microservices currently available.

 ## Jump Start

-If you wish to start developing a microservice while going through the documentation, start with the [howto](./howto/README.md) and [samples](./samples/README.md) sections.
-You will need to [setup your machine](./howto/howto-setup-devopment-environment.md) before using the Lithium SDK.
+If you wish to go through the documentation before developing your microservice, start with the [how to](./howto/README.md) and [samples](./samples/README.md) sections.

+> You will need to [setup your machine](./howto/howto-setup-devopment-environment.md) before using the Lithium SDK.

-To model your microservice, check the [Service Designer](./ref/sdk-2.0/service-designer.md) reference.
+To start designing your microservice, check the [Service Designer](./ref/sdk-2.0/service-designer.md) reference to understand how a microservice is modeled with the Lithium SDK.

 ## Major Releases